vieenrose/tonalizer/README.md

 * Objective

-Tonalizer we propose models tonalizaion of a tonalized text in UTF-8, and generate a model file.
+Tonalizer we propose here models tonalizaion of a tonalized text in UTF-8, and generate a model file.
 With the model file leant, tonalizer can performs reconstitue tone markers of a new raw text without diacritics.

 * General Functions
 - [ ] Undiacritize a UTF-8 raw text (.txt)